makersacademy/chitter-challenge/README.md

 6. type 'CREATE DATABASE peep_manager_2;' to create database
 7. type in \c peep_manager_2;
 8. Run query saved in file 02_setting_up_table.sql
+9. Do the same to create a test database 'peep_manager_test;'